metis-macys-66898/LaunchDarklyDemo/README.md

 To initialize the LD client with SDK key, you can do the following:

 ```
-# plug in SDK-key below
+# plug in a SDK-key below
 ldclient.set_config(Config("[SDK-key]"))
 ```